danolivo/jo-bench/README.md

 * *parts.sql* - script that has split the tables.
 Just for future usage.
 * *job* - a template script for a quick launch of the benchmark.

+Also, you can take a quick look into the `scripts` folder for examples of benchmarking scripts.
+They are not ideal, as my recent experiments [have shown](https://danolivo.substack.com/p/looking-for-hidden-hurdles-when-postgres?r=34q1yy), but can help in putting away some unnecessary slips.

 The example below shows an export procedure for all tables:

 ```